Guidance for research supervisors

-“The internship which our postgraduate researcher completed with a civil-society organisation was very beneficial in terms of boosting confidence, building relationships and networks, and situating the PhD thesis in the wider context beyond only an academic lens.”
+“The placement which our postgraduate researcher completed with a civil-society organisation was very beneficial in terms of boosting confidence, building relationships and networks, and situating the PhD thesis in the wider context beyond only an academic lens.”

 Sara De Jong & Judith Krauss, PhD Supervisors